lukedodd/ant-tsp/README.md

-# Implementation of Ant Swarm Colony for the Travelling Salesman Problem #
+# Implementation of Ant Colony Optimisation for the Travelling Salesman Problem #

 The algorithm is described in [1, page 8].